 She isn’t just here because she was active on the ball though.
 Using the same metrics as previously mentioned, Cuthbert was above median for all of them.
 It’s likely skewed due to her goal against Argentina, but Cuthbert had the 7th highest xG + xA per 90 of player not to make the quarter finals.

 Her progressive passing numbers, both made and completed, don’t rank as highly but, given Scotland didn’t have great numbers as a team, having above median numbers is still a strong showing from Cuthbert.

 There’s no doubt that Cuthbert has a big future ahead of her, she’s already playing for a strong Chelsea team and can only really grow from here.
 It’s unrelated, but it’d be good to see her get picked in the Team GB Olympic squad for Tokyo 2020.

-Another young Japanese player and another player who means there’s some pretty big exclusions in defence, Sugita has some strong numbers from midfield for Japan.
+Another young Japanese player and another player who means there are some pretty big exclusions in defence, Sugita has some strong numbers from midfield for Japan.

 She had the 2nd highest completed pass progression per 90 for midfielders and forwards who didn’t make the quarter-finals, while also having the 6th best completion rate for passes that move the possession closer to goal.

 She doesn’t have a huge goal contribution, but she is above the 70th percentile for progressive passing per 90, pressures per 90 and defensive actions per 90 (attempted tackles, attempted interceptions and ball recoveries) – so if you want a midfielder who can win the ball back and progress it with accuracy, she’s your player.